Raanjeetsgolu/twitter-sentiment-analysis/README.md

 ## Overview

-This project performs **Tweet Sentiment Analysis** using machine learning algorithms.
+This project performs **Tweet Sentiment Analysis** using multiple machine learning algorithms and choosing the best among those.
 The app provides sentiment analysis on tweets in real-time, powered by Streamlit for a simple and interactive web interface.
 The model is trained using pre-processed data, and predictions are displayed directly through the app.

 ## Features